njustesen/botbowl/docs/bots-iii.md

 # Scripted Bots III: Setup

-Kick-off setups are incredibly important for both the offense and defense.
+Kick-off formations are incredibly important for both the offense and defense.
 It is, however, also incredibly difficult to write a script the does this successfully for several reasons.
 First of all, the task of setting up players before kick-off requires extensive long-term planning.
-The offense team needs to consider of we need to score quickly, slower, or perhaps not scoring at all but rather just maintain the possession of the ball.
-Additionally, the offensive team must consider the context to a great detail.
+The offense team needs to consider of there is a need for scoring quickly, slowly, or perhaps not at all but rather just maintain the possession of the ball.
+Additionally, the offensive team must consider the context in great detail.
 How many players do I have left?
-Which player should pickup the ball, who should make the first blitz action, and who should move into scoring range?
-The defensive team has an additional challenge; adaptation.
-While the offense more or less can use the same setup formation every time (with some players potentially missing), the defense has to setup as a reaction to the offense.
-This is one of the great challenges in AI.
-One can easily write a script for a single setup formation While it is infeasible to describe a ruleset that can adapt the defensive setup to any offensive setup.
+Which player should pickup the ball?
+Who should make the first blitz action?
+Who should move into scoring range?
+The defensive team has an additional challenge: adaptation.
+While the offense more or less can use the same setup formation every time (with some players potentially missing), the defense has to react to the offense formation.
+Such adaptation is perhaps one of the greatest challenges in game AI.
+One can easily write a script for a single setup formation While it is infeasible to describe a ruleset that can adapt the defensive setup to any posible offensive formation.

 In this tutorial, we do not attempt to solve the challenges of adapting to the opponent.
 Instead, we start developing a technique for fixed setup formations that, however, can adapt to missing players as some will be injured or knocked out during the game.

-## Setup formation syntax
+## Formation syntax
-We use a simple syntax to describe kick-off setup formations in a similar style to [https://fumbbl.com/help:Offensive+Setups](FUMBBL's setup guides).
+We use a simple syntax to describe kick-off formations in a similar style to [https://fumbbl.com/help:Offensive+Setups](FUMBBL's setup guides).
 An example of an offensive setup formation looks like this:

 ```